Barbara Hanson

 Professor Hanson has had visiting appointments at Princeton Department of Sociology, Institute for Research on Women at Rutgers, University of California San Francisco, and Mental Research Institute, Palo Alto California.
 She was awarded the Faculty of Graduate Studies Teaching Award in 1999.

 Professor Hanson has had visiting appointments at Princeton Department of Sociology, Institute for Research on Women at Rutgers, University of California San Francisco, and Mental Research Institute, Palo Alto California and University of San Francisco .
-She was awarded the Faculty of Graduate Studies Teaching Award in 1999.
+She was awarded the Faculty of Graduate Studies Teaching Award in 1999, for substantial, significant and sustained excellence, commitment and enthusiasm to the multifaceted aspects of graduate teaching.

 Professor Hanson has also been the Editor in Chief of International Review of Modern Sociology, and International Journal of Sociology of the Family.
 Her main research interests are in theory, methods, Meta-theory, epistemology, health, intimate relations, law, fat studies, religion, and gender.